 Consult an adviser

 Do you need help or advice?
 The patent advisers at the Netherlands Patent Office can provide tailor-made support (in Dutch).
 For example, help with searching for patent information, workshops, conversations, and webinars.
-For questions about the protection of your trademark or design, please contact the Benelux Office for Intellectual Property (BOIP).
+Do you have questions about the protection of your trademark or design?
+Then contact the Benelux Office for Intellectual Property (BOIP).